thborges/blog/docs/_posts/2019-10-01-diy-gamepad-for-your-robots-print-in-place.markdown

 * <a href="{{site.baseurl}}/assets/boards/diyctrl_eagle_board_files.zip">Eagle PCB files and Gerber files</a>
 * <a href="{{site.baseurl}}/assets/boards/diyctrl_board.pdf">Board PDF, e.g., for tonner transfer if you haven't Eagle</a>.

-Just to mention an alternative, you can use a two-wire cable (wired to GND and RFSIG) instead of the wireless module.
-This can be the case if wireless turns to be faulty for your application due to fidelity, poor signal, antennas, etc.
+To mention an alternative, you can replace the wireless module by a two-wire cable wired to GND and RFSIG if wireless turns to be faulty for your application due to low fidelity, weak signal, or bad antennas.

 # The Software and Wireless Protocol